 Concern first began working in Ethiopia in 1973 and the organisation played a major and important role in leading the massive local and international response to the 1984/85 famine.
 Since that time Ethiopia has been, and remains, a priority country for Concern and the organisation works on relief, recovery and development programmes with diverse communities, assisting them in meeting their basic needs and empowering them to develop and grow.

-For more information on Concern’s work in Ethiopia visit www.concern.net/ethiopia
+For more information on Concern’s website www.concern.net

 Walking for Charity